 “They make sure that not too many people arrive at the same time on the job market”.

-Peter Thiel, the billionaire founder, and venture capitalist noticed universities were conceptualized in four different ways:
+Peter Thiel, the billionaire founder, and venture capitalist noticed universities fulfilled four functions.

 - A four-year party.

 - An insurance policy: a diploma ensures you have a job for your entire life.

 - A zero-sum game tournament: to quote Thiel, university is the place where people who had big plans in high school get stuck in fierce rivalries with equally smart peers over conventional careers like management consulting and investment banking.